ssd-tutorials/vat-calculator/README.md

-# vat-calculator
+# VAT / Tax Calculator with jQuery
-Exercise files for the course VAT / Tax Calculator with jQuery
+Exercise files for the course **VAT / Tax Calculator with jQuery**